angulardart/angular/doc/advanced/on-push.md

 By default, change detection reevaluates every bound expression in every component on each pass.
 This is the magic that keeps your data and view in sync, but it isn't without cost.
-As the size of your application grows, default change detection may begin to negatively impact performance.
+As the size of your app grows, default change detection may begin to negatively impact performance.
 Any asynchronous activity requires checking your entire app for changes; this doesn't scale well.